-- 15.(1) Every data controller and data processor shall adhere to the principles under this Act for processing data quality, purpose limitation, use and further disclosure limitation, transparency, data subject's participation, proportionality and accountability. - (2) Personal data shall be processed if - (a) the data subject has provided consent for the processing of such data; - (b) processing of personal information is necessary for the performance of contractual obligations between the data controller and the data subject; - (c) a specific law requires the processing of personal data by the data controller to comply with its provisions; - (d) processing of personal data is necessary to protect vital interests of the data subject or of another natural person;
+- 15.(1) Every data controller and data processor shall adhere to the principles under this Act for processing data quality, purpose limitation, use and further disclosure limitation, transparency, data subject's participation, proportionality and accountability. - (2) Personal data shall be processed if - (a) the data subject has provided consent for the processing of such data;

-- (e) processing of personal data is conducted in the context of public interest and a legal framework supports such public interest; - (f) processing of personal data responds to the legitimate interests of the data controller or a third party; - (g) processing is necessary for the administration of justice, public function in a state of emergency when the processing is conducted for the benefit of the data subject. - (3) Where consent is required for the processing of personal data, consent shall be freely given, explicit and informed. - (4) Data controllers shall develop policies, procedures and processes that enable the data subject to provide consent in an intelligible and user-friendly manner, and systems developed by the data controllers shall be designed in such manner as to allow consent established under this section. - (5) When combining data from different sources data controllers shall develop a layered approach to consent, allowing data subjects to choose between categories of data to be processed and the data controllers based on the specific purposes for data processing. - (6) The layered approach referred to under subsection (5) shall not apply under the following circumstances - (a) when limiting data items can affect the purpose of the processing impeding such processing; or - (b) when categories of information are complementary to each other and contribute to the quality of the data being processed. - (7) Data controllers shall provide data subjects all necessary information regarding the processing, to allow the data subjects to make an informed consent.
+- (b) it is necessary for the performance of contractual obligations between the data controller and the data subject; - (c) a specific law requires the processing of personal data by the data controller to comply with its provisions; - (d) it is necessary to protect vital interests of the data subject or of another natural person; - (e) it is conducted in the context of the public interest and a legal framework in support of such public interest; - (f) processing of personal data responds to the legitimate interests of the data controller or a third party; - (g) processing is necessary for the administration of justice, or public function in a state of emergency when the processing is conducted for the benefit of the data subject. - (3) Where consent is required for the processing of personal data, consent shall be obtained in an informed, free and explicit manner. - (4) Data controllers shall develop policies, procedures and processes that enable the data subject to provide consent in an intelligible and user-friendly manner, and systems developed by the data controllers shall be designed in such manner as to allow consent to be given under this section. - (5) When combining data from different sources data controllers shall develop a layered approach to consent, allowing data subjects to choose between categories of data to be processed and the data controllers based on the specific purposes for data processing. - (6) The layered approach in subsection (5) shall not apply under the following circumstances - (a) when limiting data items can affect the purpose of the processing or impede such processing; or - (b) when categories of information are complementary to each other and contribute to the quality of the data being processed.

-- (8) Data subjects may withdraw their consent for data processing at any time. - (9) Data controllers shall be able to provide evidence of data subject consent to processing his or her data. - (10) For credit reporting systems, the credit information laws for the time in force shall regulate the specific circumstances for consent. - (11) Data controllers shall not as a condition of the supply of a product or service, require a data subject to consent to the processing of personal data beyond that required to fulfil the specified and legal purposes. - (12) Where consent is not required for processing personal data, a data controller shall still provide sufficient information to a data subject regarding the processing of data. - (13) When data is not obtained directly from the data subject, a data controller shall inform the data subject about the processing of data by a third party. - (14) In certain circumstances personal information may be collected, used, or disclosed without the knowledge and consent of the individual for protecting vital interests of the data subject or another individual. - (15) When data is not obtained from the data subject, such data shall remain confidential in compliance with the law.
+- (7) Data controllers shall provide data subjects all necessary information regarding the processing to allow the data subjects to make an informed decision. - (8) Data subjects may withdraw their consent for data processing at any time in a manner prescribed. - (9) Data controllers shall be able to provide evidence of a data subject's consent to processing his or her data. - (10) For credit reporting systems, the credit information laws for the time in force shall regulate the specific circumstances for the giving of consent. - (11) Data controllers shall not, as a condition of the supply of a product or service, require a data subject to consent to the processing of personal data beyond what is required to fulfil the specified and legal purposes. - (12) Where consent is not required for processing personal data, a data controller shall still provide sufficient information to a data subject regarding the processing of the data. - (13) When data is not obtained directly from the data subject, a data controller shall inform the data subject about the processing of data by a third party. - (14) In certain circumstances personal information may be collected, used, or disclosed without the knowledge and consent of the individual for protecting vital interests of the data subject or another individual. - (15) When data is not obtained from the data subject, such data shall remain confidential in compliance with the law.